priyaa-t/SKA-IRIS/index.md

   <hr>

    Alternatively, jobs can be submitted using the Python Dirac API.
 This makes easier your job submissions and script configuration.
+An example of a full submission script using the Dirac API can be found in [eMERLIN-jobsubmit-API](./submit_job_API.md).
+The documentation for the Dirac API Job methods can be found here [API-Methods](https://dirac.readthedocs.io/en/latest/CodeDocumentation/Interfaces/API/Job.html).

+   <h3 id="header">Methods</h3>

+    ```python
+    # First create your job object
+    job = Job()

+    # Then we can use the methods
+    # Setting the name of the job
+    job.setName('my job name')

+    # Setting the platform
+    job.setPlatform('EL7')

+    # Adding your tags, they have to be set as a list of strings.
+    tags = ['nordugrid-Condor-himem', '8Processors']
+    job.setTag(tags)

+    # Set destination site
+    job.setDestination('LCG.UKI-NORTHGRID-MAN-HEP.uk')

+    # Set the executable and its arguments (arguments must be in a single string)
+    job.setExecutable('/bin/echo', arguments='hello')
+    ```
   <hr>

 </details>